 To further support existing students support students the University will ‘underwrite funded extensions of up to 6 months for our PhD students in their final year of funding, whose academic progress has been affected by the COVID-19 pandemic, who either receive funding from UK research funders or who are directly funded by the University, and whose funding is due to end between 1 April 2020 and 31 March 2021’.
 Decisions about PGRs not in the final year of funding will be made in due course.
 The YGRS is working with colleagues across the University to ensure that students are given a meaningful and safe research experience.

-All updates and information for PGR students and supervisors are signposted from the York Gradate Research School webpages.
-This includes links to policy and assessment changes detailed on the University's Coronavirus Information for Postgraduate Researchers webpage.
+All updates and information for PGR students and supervisors are signposted from the York Graduate Research School homepage.
+This includes links to policy and assessment changes detailed on these pages.
 PGR students are asked to contact their supervisor and Department about questions related to their research.